 The only one thing unique here is that this subject is 100% white (full frame is 100% white).
 It is not a mixed scene containing many tonal values in it, which would average out to a darker value than pure white, which would cause the reflective meter to boost it higher, so the average reaches middle gray.
 But if your scene is "largely" white (like a white background wall), or of course a bright sky background, or simply any highly reflective scene, you will get the same underexposed result.
 The photographers job is to expect this, and can compensate in advance.

 Black paper, remetered by TTL flash automation.
 Yes, this is the black paper, and this is simply how reflective light meters meter black objects.
-Remember, we are illuminating this black paper with a flash, and given enough exposure (flash power), we can make it appear white if we wish - and if we are using manual control.
-Because otherwise the light meters goal is that everything should come out near middle gray, which is normally correct for mixed average scenes.
+Remember, we are illuminating this black paper with a flash, and given enough exposure (flash power), we can make it appear white if we wish.
+Or less exposure will show it as black.
+But otherwise the light meters goal is that everything should come out near middle gray, which is normally correct for mixed average scenes.
 These are NOT average scenes, so the black and the white paper look about alike here (as metered), because the goal of reflective meters is that everything is rendered as middle gray (the average of the overall scene).
-The metering told the TTL flash to use more power to move the black up to middle gray, and told it to use less power with the white paper to move it down to middle gray.
+The metering told the TTL flash to use more power to move the black paper up to middle gray, and told it to use less power with the white paper to move it down to middle gray.
 That is simply how camera meters work (reflective meters).